 This is the first time I’m applying it to a political speech – and it’s surprisingly robust.

 Here’s my take on the speech:

-Just to clarify: All the ‘higher-level’ messages in the slide above (the ones numbered 1 to 5), have been ‘derived’ by me – as per my reading, these are the over-arching points that the speech is making (without actually spelling them out).
-When you read them though, you ‘get’ the clarity of thought.
+Just to clarify: All the ‘higher-level’ messages in the slide above (the ones numbered 1 to 5), have been ‘derived’ by me – i.e. as per my reading, these are the over-arching points that the speaker is making (without actually spelling them out).

 Tough to say – but one area where they could have elaborated more is message 4: on the Way Forward.